-- Actuarial Accrued Liability (AAL): The AAL is the value at a particular point in time of all past normal costs.
-This is the amount of assets the plan would have today if the current plan provisions, actuarial assumptions, and participant data had always been in effect, contributions equal to the normal cost had been made, and all actuarial assumptions had been met. - Actuarial Cost Method: The actuarial cost method allocates a portion of the total cost (present value of benefits) to each year of service, both past service and future service. - Actuarial Determined Contribution (ADC): The potential payment to the plan as determined by the actuary using a contribution allocation procedure that, if contributed consistently and combined with investment earnings, would be sufficient to pay promised benefits in full over the long term.
-The ADC may or may not be the amount actually paid by the plan sponsor or other contributing entity. - Asset Values: - Actuarial Value of Assets (AVA): The AVA is the market value of assets less the deferred investment gains or losses not yet recognized by the asset smoothing method. - Market Value of Assets (MVA): The MVA is the fair value of assets of the plan as reported in the plan's audited financial statements. - Entry Age Normal Actuarial Cost Method (EAN): The EAN actuarial cost method is a funding method that calculates the normal cost as a level percentage of pay or level dollar amount over the working lifetime of the plan's members. - Funded Ratio: The funded ratio is the ratio of the plan assets to the plan's actuarial accrued liabilities.
-Actuarial Value Funded Ratio: is the ratio of the AVA to the AAL. - Normal Cost: The normal cost is the cost allocated under the actuarial cost method to each year of active member service. - Present Value of Benefits (PVB) or total cost: The PVB is the value at a particular point in time of all projected future benefit payments for current plan members.
+- Actuarial Value of Assets (AVA): The AVA is the market value of assets less the deferred investment gains or losses not yet recognized by the asset smoothing method. - Market Value of Assets (MVA): The MVA is the fair value of assets of the plan as reported in the plan's audited financial statements.

+- Entry Age Normal Actuarial Cost Method (EAN): The EAN actuarial cost method is a funding method that calculates the normal cost as a level percentage of pay or level dollar amount over the working lifetime of the plan's members. - Funded Ratio: The funded ratio is the ratio of the plan assets to the plan's actuarial accrued liabilities. - o Actuarial Value Funded Ratio: is the ratio of the AVA to the AAL. - Normal Cost: The normal cost is the cost allocated under the actuarial cost method to each year of active member service. - Present Value of Benefits (PVB) or total cost: The PVB is the value at a particular point in time of all projected future benefit payments for current plan members.
 The future benefit payments and the value of those payments are determined using actuarial assumptions regarding future events.
 Examples of these assumptions are estimates of retirement and termination patterns, salary increases, investment returns, etc. - Surplus: A surplus refers to the positive difference, if any, between the AVA and the AAL. - Unfunded Actuarial Accrued Liability (UAAL): The UAAL is the portion of the AAL that is not currently covered by the AVA.
 It is the positive difference between the AAL and the AVA. - Valuation Date: The valuation date is the annual date upon which an actuarial valuation is performed; meaning that the trust assets and liabilities of the plan are valued as of that date.
 SLRP's annual valuation date is June 30.